Which municipalities are included in the database?

 - Agri-tourism accommodations and agri-tourism uses

 - Home occupation/home-based businesses as they pertain to food and agriculture

 iii.
-Selected content from Official Community Plans that was determined to relate to agriculture and food systems (see inclusion criteria below).
+Selected content from Official Community Plans (B.C) or Municipal Development Plans (AB) that was determined to relate to agriculture and food systems (see inclusion criteria below).

 iv.
 Food Charters

 v.
 Selected content from Food Strategies (see inclusion criteria below)

 vi.
 Selected content from Agricultural Area Plans (see inclusion criteria below)

 vii.
 Other policy documents pertaining to food systems including, but not limited to, Guidelines, Memoranda of Understanding, Bulletins, Social Plans, Strategic Plans etc.